YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

 ```ocaml
 Stream.take ~n:1 @@ run q (fun q -> ocanren { q == str }) project
 ```
-has the type string list.
-The module name Stream is provided by the OCanren module, and its interface is [RStream.mli](../../ocanren/src/core/RStream.mli) where we could find:
+has the type _string list_.
+The module name _Stream_ is provided by the OCanren module, and its interface is [RStream.mli](../../ocanren/src/core/RStream.mli) where we could find:
 ```ocaml